yzurita1925/Our-Project/README.md

 ### 1.1 Project Overview:
 This is a UCF Data Analytics Bootcamp Final Project.
 The aim of this project is to develop an accurate and reliable regression model for predicting depression rates in a given FIPS code area utilizing various parameters such as health, employment, economics, education, transportation and weather.
+The reason we chose this topic is because of it's relevance in the post-COVID world.
+Rates of depression and anxiety have greatly increased as social isolation has followed.
+Hopefully, this analysis allows us to better pinpoint what drives these mental fitness issues and consequently how to best address them.

 ### 1.2 Project Breakdown:
 The end-to-end build of this project will have 5 steps: